versatiles-org/versatiles-documentation/compendium/wider_perspective.md

 ## Legal entity

-Determining the most appropriate legal structure to handle donations, financial transactions and governance is a critical factor in the future of VersaTiles.
-This decision is essential to establish a solid foundation for the project, enabling us to accept donations, manage resources and ensure long-term sustainability.
+Finding the right legal structure to handle donations, financial transactions and governance is an open question for VersaTiles.
+The two main options under consideration are:

-Options under consideration include

-- **Independent entity**: Setting up VersaTiles as a fully independent legal entity.
-This would allow full control over decision making and operations, but would also mean taking on full responsibility for organisational management, including legal, financial and administrative tasks.
-This route requires significant effort to build and maintain a robust organisation from scratch, which could take focus away from development.
+- **Independent entity**: Full control over decisions and operations, but carries significant administrative overhead for legal, financial and organisational matters.

-- **Part of an existing foundation**: Integrate VersaTiles as part of an existing foundation or organisation.
-This option has the advantage of using existing legal and financial frameworks, allowing the project to focus on its core mission of developing open source mapping tools.
-However, it may involve a loss of autonomy, as we would have to conform to the policies and governance structures of the parent organisation.
+- **Part of an existing foundation**: Leverages an established legal and financial framework, letting the project focus on its core mission — though it may involve conforming to the governance structures of the parent organisation.

-There are benefits and risks to both options.
-Establishing an independent entity requires significant resources and expertise, and could impose a heavy administrative burden, potentially slowing the growth of the project.
-On the other hand, joining an existing foundation could limit our autonomy and force us to deal with the constraints of external governance.
-These risks are why we are carefully evaluating both paths and taking the time to find a clear way forward that balances autonomy with sustainability and ensures that VersaTiles continues to thrive without compromising its values.
+Both have genuine trade-offs.
+This remains an ongoing discussion; the project welcomes input from the community.